Sunday, September 29, 2024

 Needless to say, I was ecstatic.
 I would even say, as long-time acquaintance Jillian Venters of Gothic Charm School described her reaction, "my flailing glee reached new levels".

 Considering my own tastes when it comes to perfume, and my experiences with scented oils, I wanted something simple.
-Additionally, I wasn't able to smell them prior to purchase and at $30 per 5ml bottle, I had to be careful.
-Too many ingredients, and I might end up just smelling like the entire shop.
-Too much, or in some cases any, patchouli and I'll smell like a hippy (I'm not generally a fan of patchouli).
+Additionally, I wasn’t able to smell them prior to purchase and at $30 per 5ml bottle, I had to be careful.
+Too many ingredients, and I might end up just smelling like the entire shop, and I’m not generally a fan of patchouli.

 "Give in to temptation: black amber darkens a pale fougere."